Grocery Outlet Bargain Hunt Final Chapter

 I’ll look for the Shingleback Grenache at my Grocery Outlet this weekend.

-4. malin Hudson says:
+6. malin Hudson

 I can’t tell you how many bottles I have poured down the drain…… But I have also have had some AMAZING finds!
 The best was a Mariflor Pinot Noir from Argentina for $10.00 Very, very Good.
 Could have paid $25 – 30 and it would have been worth it.